desertblade/Hyperion-Camera/README.md

  1. Under Led Hardware configure you layout
  1. Go to advanced setting to change Trapezoid to fit your TV
     - The 4 corners of your TV
-    - Refresh page and click on the TV icon in the top right corner, clock live view
+    - Refresh page and click on the TV icon in the top right corner, click live view
     - Won't be perfect get it close